Graphical configuration spaces, Contractads and Formality: Combinatorial model

-Note that $g_{\Susp}$ is an uniformly acyclic orientation for any $\Susp\subset \mathsf{Adm}(\Cyc_0)$.
-Assume the contrary, i.e., that $g_{\Susp}$ contains a cycle $\Cyc'$ of uniform weight $k$.
+Note that $\alpha_{\Susp}$ is an uniformly acyclic orientation for any $\Susp\subset \Cyc^{>1}_0$.
+Assume the contrary, i.e., that $\alpha_{\Susp}$ contains a cycle $\Cyc'$ of uniform weight $k$.
 Suppose first that $\Cyc_0 \cap \Cyc'$ is a consecutive sequence of edges $\{(v_i,v_{i+1}), (v_{i+1},v_{i+2}), \ldots, (v_j,v_{j+1})\}$.
-Then $g$ would contain a directed cycle $\Cyc'' = \Cyc_0 \cup \Cyc' \setminus (\Cyc_0 \cap \Cyc')$ with $\mu(\Cyc'') < \mu(\Cyc_0)$, contradicting the $\mu$-minimality of $\Cyc_0$.
-Alternatively, if $\Cyc_0 \cap \Cyc'$ contains two edges $(v_i,v_{i+1})$ and $(v_j,v_{j+1})$ with no edges of $\Cyc_0$ between them, then combining the corresponding segments of $\Cyc_0$ and $\Cyc'$ produces a directed cycle $\Cyc''$ in $g$ with $\mu(\Cyc'') < \mu(\Cyc_0)$.
+Then $\alpha$ would contain a directed cycle $\Cyc'' = \Cyc_0 \cup \Cyc' \setminus (\Cyc_0 \cap \Cyc')$ with $\mu(\Cyc'') < \mu(\Cyc_0)$, contradicting the $\mu$-minimality of $\Cyc_0$.
+Alternatively, if $\Cyc_0 \cap \Cyc'$ contains two edges $(v_i,v_{i+1})$ and $(v_j,v_{j+1})$ with no edges of $\Cyc_0$ between them, then combining the corresponding segments of $\Cyc_0$ and $\Cyc'$ produces a directed cycle $\Cyc''$ in $\alpha$ with $\mu(\Cyc'') < \mu(\Cyc_0)$.
 This again contradicts the minimality of $\Cyc_0$.

-By the induction hypothesis, each $j/g_{\Susp}$ is contractible.
-Thus we obtain a covering
+By the induction hypothesis, each $j/\alpha_{\Susp}$ is contractible.
+Thus, we obtain a covering

 where all pieces and their intersections are contractible (and hence nonempty).
-It follows that $j/g$ itself is contractible. \end{proof} The following Proposition is the main part of the proof. \begin{prop} The inclusion $\Pro_2 \to \AD_2^{\mathrm{ext}}$ is an equivalence of graphical poset collections. \end{prop} \begin{proof} As in the proof of Proposition~\ref{prop::ADext}, we show that the inclusion
+It follows that $j/\alpha$ itself is contractible. \end{proof} The following Proposition is the main part of the proof. \begin{proposition} The inclusion $\Pro_2 \to \AD_2^{\mathrm{ext}}$ is an equivalence of graphical poset collections. \end{proposition} \begin{proof} As in the proof of Proposition~\ref{prop::ADext}, we show that the inclusion